How Do I Remove Public Records From Google?

 STEP 2: Browse through the page until you see the “Start Removal Request” option.
 Click it when you see it.

-STEP 4: Google will then prompt you to tell them what you want them to remove from the internet.
+STEP 4: Google will prompt you to tell them what you want them to remove from the internet.
 Choose the “Personal Info, Like ID Numbers And Private Documents” option.

 STEP 6: Tick the “Live” checkbox.

-STEP 7: Google will then ask you if your removal request is related to doxxing, which refers to “contact information being shared with malicious, threatening, or harassing intent.”
+STEP 7: Google will then ask if your removal request is related to doxxing, which refers to “contact information being shared with malicious, threatening, or harassing intent.”
 Specify if this is the case.

 STEP 8: Provide your details, including your complete name, email address, and country.